mkotte/Planr/README.md

 ### Difficulties / Uncharted Territories
 * Updating for multiples user's
-* Login authentication's, how to store the information
+* Login authentication's, how to properly store the information
 * Drag and Drop Functionality
 * HandleBars Frame
 * Project Scope